Sydney’s Best Day Trip: Katoomba & the Blue Mountains, Australia

 Happy Hour at Sydney’s Opera Bar

-We head over to Sydney Harbour to join the lively happy hour crowd at Opera Bar, just outside the Sydney Opera House.
+We arrive back in Sydney just in time for happy hour and head over to Sydney Harbour to join the lively crowd at Opera Bar, just outside the Sydney Opera House.

 Live music is playing, cocktails are flowing and the sky morphs from pink to deep blue as the city lights glow in the distance.
 I gaze around enjoying a cool night breeze just in awe of our surroundings.